dbrysiuk/terraform-aws-template/README.md

 ### Module 00_generic

-This module contains AWS Services that are required repeatedly.
+This module contains AWS Services that are required repeatedly when creating other modules.

 ### random.tf

-With the help of random class, a four-digit alphanumeric string is generated fo the unique identifier of the AWS Services that created via Terraform
+With the help of random class, a four-digit alphanumeric string is generated for the unique identifier of the AWS Services that created via Terraform.